robertritz/Building-LLM-Powered-Systems/Course Introduction.md

 I allow two free absences throughout the semester that will not count against your grade.
 No doctors note or other documentation is ever required when you are absent.
 After the free absences are used every absence will count against your attendance grade.

 ### Coding Assignments
+Weekly coding assignments will build you step by step towards the projects, and you should be able to reuse significant parts of this code for your projects.
+All assignments must be turned in on Moodle.

+### Projects
+There are three projects for this course, each covering a different and very relevant subject in building LLM powered systems.
+All projects must be completely independently

 ## Coding Environment

 This course will use Google's Gemini 1.5 Pro and Flash models, which offer a generous [free tier](https://ai.google.dev/pricing) via API.
+These also happen to be some of the most advanced models today according to the [LMSYS Chat Arena Leaderboard](https://lmarena.ai/?leaderboard).

 Other models can be used if you prefer, but no guidance will be given on how to integrate these models with the course code.

 To run the code in this course you will need the following packages.
 This package list may be amended or edited throughout the semester.
 Please note these packages have a significant number of dependencies that we will also be using including `numpy` and others.